nvsneddon/Werewolf.py/README.md

 ####Set up
 To get the server to have the appropriate roles and channels, please run the following command.
-!addroles (This will add the dead, alive, playing, notplaying roles) !addcategory (Adds the town category as well as all channels for werewolf)
+!addroles (This will add the dead, alive, playing, notplaying roles) !addchannels (Adds the town category as well as all channels for werewolf)

 After that, you can use the command to !startgame